Continuous Mott transition in moir\'e semiconductors: role of long-wavelength inhomogeneities

-We focus here on one of these experiments \cite{li_continuous_2021}, which studied a continuous MIT in a transition metal dichalcogenide heterobilayer as a function of an external displacement field at a fixed filling of one electron per unit cell.
-Approaching the transition from the insulating side, the charge-gap vanishes continuously and is not associated with any form of long-range magnetism (at least down to $5\%$ of the Curie-Weiss scale).
+We focus here on one of these experiments \cite{li_continuous_2021}, which studied a continuous MIT in a transition metal dichalcogenide (TMD) heterobilayer as a function of an external displacement field at half-filling.
+Approaching the transition from the insulating side, the charge-gap vanishes continuously and is not associated with long-range magnetism (at least down to $5\%$ of the Curie-Weiss scale).
 Moreover, the spin-susceptibility evolves smoothly across the MIT suggesting that the Mott insulator has an abundance of low-energy spinful excitations, and displays a ``Pomeranchuk" effect as a function of increasing temperature.
 The temperature-dependent resistivity traces exhibit beautiful scaling collapse into two sets of insulating and metallic-like curves, with the possible exception of the immediate vicinity of the critical point suggesting on the important role played by inhomogeneities.
-One possible theoretical framework \cite{AG04} that has been analyzed carefully and can help explain much of this data is associated with the transition from a Fermi-liquid metal to a paramagnetic Mott insulator with a remnant Fermi surface of electrically neutral spinons \cite{senthil_theory_2008}.
-Across such a QPT, the spin-susceptibility evolves smoothly as the electronic Fermi surface morphs into the spinon Fermi surface, while the quasiparticle residue and charge-gap vanish continuously upon approaching the critical point from the metallic and insulating sides, respectively.
-A number of complimentary theoretical approaches have also been used to analyze other aspects of a MIT and insulating regimes \cite{SDS20,AM21,SDS21} in this system, respectively.
-The role of disorder has been analyzed starting from a different point of view across (but not necessarily, continuous and bandwidth-tuned) MITs \cite{VD09,VD21,SDS22}; see also \cite{RMP1,RMP2,spivak}.
+One possible theory \cite{AG04} that can help explain much of this data is associated with the transition from a Fermi-liquid metal to a paramagnetic Mott insulator with a Fermi surface of electrically neutral spinons \cite{senthil_theory_2008}.
+Across such a QPT, the spin-susceptibility evolves smoothly as the electronic Fermi surface morphs into the spinon Fermi surface, while the quasiparticle residue and charge-gap vanish continuously upon approaching the critical point from either side.
+A number of complimentary theoretical approaches have also been used to analyze other aspects of a MIT and insulating regimes \cite{SDS20,AM21,SDS21, Millis-HF, Millis-DMFT} in this system, respectively.
+The role of disorder has been analyzed starting from a different point of view across (but not necessarily, continuous and bandwidth-tuned) MITs \cite{VD09,ghaemi,VD21,SDS22}; see also \cite{RMP1,RMP2,spivak}.